Levi’s Sees Solid Revenue Growth in the Third Quarter

 “Our strategy to diversify the business continued with strong results,” said Chip Bergh, Levi’s president and chief executive.
 “Globally, we are selling a T-shirt every second, and we have done so for the last two years.”

-The strongest market for Levi’s was the Americas where revenues were up 7 percent to $793 million.
-Direct-to-consumer business in the Americas grew 13 percent.
+The strongest market for Levi’s was the Americas, where revenues rose 7 percent to $793 million.
+Direct-to-consumer business in the Americas was up 13 percent.

-Europe was the company’s second-largest market where revenues were up a solid 17 percent to $406 million.
-Strong sales were seen in the women’s categories and tops.
+Europe was the company’s second-largest market, where revenues were up a solid 17 percent to $406 million.
+Strong sales were seen in the women’s category and tops.
 Direct-to-consumer business grew 15 percent.

 Asia’s revenues jumped 8 percent to $196 million.

-Of the company’s four brands – Levi’s, Signature by Levi Strauss & Co., Denizen and Dockers – Dockers has been the most challenging in sales growth.
-But the brand is gaining a bit of speed and saw revenues inch up 2 percent in the third quarter.
+Of the company’s four brands—Levi’s, Signature by Levi Strauss & Co., Denizen and Dockers—Dockers has been the most challenging in sales growth.
+But the brand is gaining a bit of speed and saw revenues rise 2 percent in the third quarter.

 “Dockers was driven by setting the floors in the United States and strong performance in Europe,” Bergh said, noting that the launch last year of the Dockers Smart Flex 360 pant with four-way stretch fabric has boosted sales.
 “The reception from our customers has been positive.”